 These two dwellings were built in 1914 on re-subdivision of an area first subdivided in 1876 and originally part of John Glade's 1802 grant.

-Both houses display architectural characteristics attributed to the Federation Queen Anne style of the early 20th century, though there are some notable modifications.
+Both houses display architectural characteristics attributed to the Federation Queen Anne style of the early 20th Century, though there are a number of modifications.